Katze putzt sich ständig

 Has your cat's grooming behavior become compulsive, but neither you nor your veterinarian can identify any other symptoms or cause?
 Then there may be stress behind overgrooming.
 As already mentioned, grooming the fur also serves to stimulate blood circulation and relieve tension.
 Your furry friend can therefore always call upon this well-rehearsed mechanism when he is nervous or stressed and does not feel well.

 The causes of stress are varied.
-Often big changes for cats, this can be stressful: for example, moving house, new animal or human roommates, or the loss of a companion or beloved owner.
+Often big changes associated with stress for cats: This includes, for example, moving house, new animal or human roommates or the loss of a fellow species or a beloved owner.
 Even seemingly small changes such as moving furniture or the cat owner being away for longer periods of time each day can increase the animals' stress levels.

 Therefore, check whether a major change could be responsible for your cat constantly grooming itself.
 If possible, try to eliminate sources of stress or make it as easy as possible for your cat to adapt to new circumstances by keeping it close to him and providing him with suitable places to retreat to.

-If compulsive lickalozepsy actually exists and persists even after the stress triggers have been removed, you should consult your veterinarian about appropriate therapy.
+If compulsive lickalozepsy actually exists and persists even after the stress triggers have been removed, you should consult your veterinarian about a suitable therapy.

 Why does a cat not groom itself enough?